When Team Loyalty Dies, Fan Loyalty Follows

 But it has to start somewhere and somebody has to extend an olive branch.
 And it has to be the company.
 When consumers devote themselves to a specific brand or label, they are making a personal commitment that resonates beyond a simple business transaction.
 They have formed an interpersonal relationship with an unknowing conglomerate and therefore the relationship is one-sided and always will be.

 No company will make an exception for Dave in Texas and treat him better than any other customer just because he has "professed his commitment to the brand."
 They will treat Dave the same way as every other customer.
-No, if we want a true trustworthy relationship, it has to start with the company seeing each customer as an individual and connecting with that person.
+No, if we want a truly trustworthy relationship, it has to start with the company seeing each customer as an individual and connecting with that person.
 Something that is improbable in some ways but not entirely impossible.

 Sports Without Purpose